How Digital Game-Based Learning Improves Student SuccessAll Posts

 Technology and DGBL can let teachers enhance lessons to help every child succeed in their education.

-Want an effective EdTech tool that harnesses the power of game-based learning?
+Want an EdTech tool that can help you harness the power of game-based learning?

-Try Prodigy Math Game, an adaptive math platform for grades 1 to 8.
-While students explore, they'll answer curriculum-aligned questions that help them level up their math skills and stay excited to learn.
-Plus, free tools help teachers differentiate, send assessments and align lessons to in-game play in just a few clicks.
+Try Prodigy, an adaptive learning platform for grades 1 to 8.
+While students explore, they'll answer curriculum-aligned questions that help them level up their skills and stay excited to learn.
+Plus, our teacher tools can help you differentiate and align lessons to in-game play in just a few clicks.